elh/xtbb/README.md

 Flags:
 * `--url`:           XTDB REST API URL.
 Defaults to the xtdb-in-a-box default URL.
+* `--query`:         Query edn map.
+If provided, this will not run in interactive mode but just execute that query.
 * `--editor`:        Editor to use for writing the query.
 Defaults to $EDITOR or "vim".
 * `--dir`:           Dir to save app data to like the working query and query history.
 Defaults to "/tmp/xtbb".
 * `--format`:        Result print formatting.
 Options: "tabular", "maps", "raw".
 Defaults to "tabular".